dbochicchio/reactor-opensprinkler/README.md

  - operate zones and programs

 On my TODO list:
- - enable/disable zones (programs are ok)
+ - enable/disable zones (programs are already ok)
  - set rain delay to a personalized amount of hours (it's fixed to one hour)
  - get program state in a reliable way
- - handle missing actions (?)
+ - handle missing actions from irrigation_zone (?)
  - move programs from irrigation_zone to a custom capability (?)

 ## Support